Lucky-Kashyap/full-stack-web-dev/README.md

 Now Move to Backend Part:

+### 🚀 Node JS Basics:

+##### Process:

+- process: this object provides information about, and control over, the current Node.js process.

+- process.argv: returns an array containing the command-line arguments passed when the node.js process was launched.

 ### 🚀 Backend (Node JS) Series - Learn What Matters 1: Understanding the Internet

 🌐 What is the Internet?